ET0735-DevOps-AIoT-AY2420/DCPE_2A_21_Group4/README.md

 - Process: Borrow Button -> Reserve Button
 - Reserve books can be view with respective title and branch
 - Process: Reserve Button
-- Ater Reserved, Borrowed Books can view and also can check manually on Borrowed Page and extend period
+- After Reserved, Borrowed Books can view and also can check manually on Borrowed Page and extend period
 - And On Userdashboard, can check borrowed books, payable fines and User Profile

 ---